bmaunde/guidelines/connector-integration-guide.md

 - user’s information
 - user’s systems to be integrated.
 - routing information regarding the source and target systems
-- receiving APIs in the target system – note that only REST based APIs are supported.
+- receiving APIs in the target system – note that only REST-based APIs are supported.
 Authentication information for the APIs should also be provided.
 Note that only BASIC, Token, and OAuth 2 are the only supported authentication methods for APIs the Connector can call.
 - transformation specifications - this is based on a JSONATA specification.
 This enables the tranformation stage where data is transformed from the source structure or a structure expected by the target systems.

 #### Credentials
 Upon registration, OAuth credentials ( client and secret ) are provided for use when sending requests to the Connector.

 #### SSL
 The Connector's integration endpoints are SSL protected.
-Your integration logic needs to be able to work with HTTPS.
+Integration logic needs to be able to work with HTTPS.

 ### Integration Roles
 A system that plays a role in the Connector-based integration can play either or both of two roles: